Praneethkumar09/SecureDrone/README.md

 5. Threat Detection

-The system displays possible threats such as:
+The project considers possible threats such as:

 GPS Spoofing
 Man-in-the-Middle Attacks